 Tax Increment Financing also known as “TIF”

-A vehicle which is supposed to provide for the financing of public or private projects in areas that are hard pressed to find to attract investors.
+A vehicle which is supposed to provide for the financing of public or private projects in areas that are hard pressed to attract investors.
 In reality, it has become a slush fund for politicians pet projects.

 A concept whereby the state income tax is increased and a corresponding credit is given toward one’s property tax bill.
 The object being to provide some revenue relief for school districts with a declining tax base.
 All attempts to enact enabling legislation have been defeated.

 This parameter is used by assessing officials to levy a value upon single family houses, condominiums and land.
 When performing an analysis of land on the basis of uniformity, it is important to use only comparable’s which are similar to the subject property in matters of zoning, size, frontage and location.

 Theoretically, uniformity is not used for income-producing properties and Class 5 properties because they are considered “unique” and thus not capable of being compared to other nearby properties.

 The old “Letter Property” system came back under a new name “Unique Property” program.
 Under this program, which was announced in 2003, the Cook County Assessor has identified 300 properties they deem “unique and difficult to assess”.
 Since then the Cook County Assessor has reduced the number of properties on that list to about 125 properties during 2015.